JamesRailton/COM4023-Programming-Concepts-Group-Project-Snake-James-Corey-Michee/README.md

 Yellow Fruit - Be on the look out for yellow fruit!
 It gives a bonus 3 points and reduces the size of your snake, making the game easier.

+Bonus Pickup - Collect rare bonus pick ups to give a temporary double points to score for 5 seconds.

 Click 'Run' to start the game and use your directional keys to control the snake.

+*Game made with ❤️ in the UK*